Credit Manager

 It is advisable to explore alternative options such as increasing income or reducing expenses before considering...read more

-Q8.
-What kind of information/documents you will check before senction of loan?
+Q. What kind of information or documents will you check before sanctioning a loan?

 Before sanctioning a loan, I check various information and documents.